Leonardo da Vinci's 500th anniversary

 Building on its collection, the Louvre will host a grand exhibition, starting in October, that it hopes will unite the largest ever number of Leonardo artworks under one roof.
 Organizers anticipate so much demand that a reservation will be required to attend, and tickets will go on sale in June.

 Celebrations are already underway in Italy.
 The Museo Leonardiano, in Leonardo's hometown of Vinci, is hosting a special exhibition featuring his earliest known drawing, which depicts the surrounding Arno valley.
 In Milan, where Leonardo lived for over 20 years, celebrations will center around the Sforza Castle and the restored Sala delle Asse, where visitors can see original wall and ceiling decorations by Leonardo.
-In Venice, his most famous drawing, the "Vitruvian Man," will be on display until July -- a rare occurrence, as the item's fragility means it's rarely exhibited.
+In Venice, his most famous drawing, the "Vitruvian Man," will be on display until July -- a rare occurrence, as the item's fragility means it's seldom exhibited.

 In London, visitors will be able to see over 200 original drawings at the "Leonardo da Vinci: Life in drawing" exhibition, which opens at Buckingham Palace on May 24.
 They form just a fraction of the 7,200 notebook pages -- all filled to the edges with annotations and drawings, on subjects as varied as anatomy, astronomy and the physics of flight -- owned by the Royal Collection Trust, though organizers say this is the largest exhibition of Leonardo's work in over 65 years.

-After spending much of his life between Florence, Milan and, briefly, Rome, Leonardo moved to France, where he spent his final years serving at the court of King Francis I as a painter and sculptor.
+After living most of his life between Florence, Milan and, briefly, Rome, Leonardo moved to France, where he spent his final three years serving at the court of King Francis I as a painter and sculptor.
 He died in the town of Amboise on May 2, 1519.
 His grave has been lost, as the church of St. Florentin, where he was buried, was damaged during the French revolution and then demolished in the early 19th century.
 Remains found on the site decades later are now buried in a nearby chapel, but it's uncertain whether they are his.

 The uncertainty that surrounds so many aspects of Leonardo's life and work has undoubtedly fueled the world's fascination with the Renaissance master.
 Five hundred years on, it seems to be stronger than ever.